akash-network/website/src/content/Blog/running-vllm-on-akash/index.md

 You can find an example of using CrewAI in the vLLM_crew_notebook_deployment.yml

-Below is a code snippet using the llm with langchain in python.
+Below is a code snippet using the llm with Langchain in Python.
 Tool calling should be supported pretty well by any model that is as performant as WizardLM2 7B or better.

 ```python
 import os